 In Functions 1 - 5 and 8, the right sensor transmits Note-On messages, thus controlling pitch.
-Whenever the Altura MkII detects a new note to send, it first turns off the current note by transmitting a "Note On, Velocity 0" message.
+Whenever the Altura MkII+ detects a new note to send, it first turns off the current note by transmitting a "Note On, Velocity O"message.

 The range over which the sensor is sensitive is pre-set to about 3'' - 40'' (8 cm - 100 cm).
-You can alter this by hacking the open-source software.
-See "Programming the Altura" below.
 Holding your hand closer than the minimum distance can confuse the sensor and produce unexpected behavior.

 Using the OCTAVE NEAR and OCTAVE FAR knobs, you can control how many octaves are active (from one to eight), and whether the scale is ascending or descending.
 See "10, 11.
-Octave Near and Octave Far Select" on page 22.
+Octave Near and Octave Far Select" on page 20.

-You can set the key and scale in which the Altura MkII will play.
+You can set the key and scale in which the Altura will play.
 See "11.
-Key (Root Note) Select" on page 20, and "12.
-Scale (Mode) Select" on page 21.
+Key (Root Note) Select," and "12.
+Scale (Mode) Select" on page 20.

 You can set how sensitive, or responsive, the right sensor is with a feature we call Articulation.
-See "Articulation Adjust" on page 24.
+See "Articulation Adjust" on page 22.

 In Function 6 - X-Y Mode, the right sensor emulates the left sensor and transmits user-defined control change data.
-See "Function 6: X-Y Mode" on page 18.
+See "Function 6: X-Y Mode" on page 17.